Sirindhorna: Discovery and naming

 In 2007, the Fukui Prefectural Dinosaur Museum (FPDM) approached the Northeastern Research Institute of Petrified Woods and Mineral Resources, Nakhon Ratchasima Rajabhat University (NRRU) and associated Khorat Fossil Museum on the possibility of a collaboration.
 The motivation for such an effort was because of the similar age of rocks in Suranaree Subdistrict, Nakhon Ratchasima Province, Thailand and Katsuayama, Fukui Prefecture, Japan.
 Similar dinosaurs are known from the formations of both locales, and so the researchers wanted to collaborate in research to be able to more deeply compare the prehistory of both countries.
 The collaboration was approved as the Japan-Thailand Dinosaur Project (JTDP), and this contributed to the basis of the founding of the Asia Dinosaur Association in 2013, by which time over 30,000 fossils had been found by the joint effort.

 The fossils of Sirindhorna were collected as part of the JTDP, at the Ban Saphan Hin site of the Khok Kruat Formation; the dating of the formation is uncertain (as index fossils have proven rare), but it's thought to mostly likely date the Aptian stage of the late Early Cretaceous Period, between 125 and 112 million years ago.
 The formation does not usually crop out in the Nakhon Ratchasima province, where the geologic features are covered in a layer of thin red soil (local legend claims this colour is from the blood of dinosaurs); Early Cretaceous bedrock in Suranaree is generally found around a metre below ground level.
-The locality of the Sirindhorna bonebed is usually used for farming of corn and tapioca.
+The locality of the Sirindhorna bonebed is usually used for farming of maize and tapioca.
 Digging to make a reservoir, farmers happened upon dinosaur fossils.
 Researchers re-identified the bonebed's location and gathered information on taphonomy and other fossils found there, pertaining to various vertebrates but not any plants or invertebrates.
 Farming was not conducted while fossil excavation was conducted.